python/devguide/documentation/style-guide.rst

 to have a few repeated links.
 Use judgement to decide when a link will help the reader.

-We use the :pypi:`linklint Sphinx extension <linklint>` to suppress two kinds of excessive links: references in a section to itself and duplicate references in a paragraph.
+We use the :pypi:`linklint Sphinx extension <sphinx_linklint>` to suppress two kinds of excessive links: references in a section to itself and duplicate references in a paragraph.
 Previously, editors had to carefully use an exclamation mark in a Sphinx reference (``:func:`!map```) to prevent such links.